Martin Delany: Union Army service

 Delany especially wanted to lead colored troops into Charleston, South Carolina, the former secessionist hotbed.
 When Union forces captured the city, Major Delany was invited to the War Department ceremony in which Major General Robert Anderson would unfurl the very flag over Fort Sumter that he had been forced to lower four years earlier.
 Massachusetts Senator Henry Wilson and abolitionists William Lloyd Garrison and Henry Ward Beecher also participated in the ceremony.
 Major Delany had recruited black Charlestonians to restore the capacity of the 103rd and 104th regiments and start the 105th regiment of U.S. Colored Troops.
 He arrived at the ceremony with Robert Vesey, son of Denmark Vesey, who had been executed for starting a slave rebellion.
 The man came in the Planter, a ship piloted by the former slave Robert Smalls (who had taken it over during the war and driven the ship to Union lines, running the Confederate blockade outside Charleston Harbor).

 The following day, the city learned that President Lincoln had been assassinated by John Wilkes Booth.
 Delany continued with the planned political rally for Charleston's freedmen, with Garrison and Senator Warner as speakers.
 He soon published an open letter to African Americans asking them to contribute to a memorial for "the Father of American Liberty".
 Two weeks later, Delany was scheduled to speak at another rally, before the visiting Chief Justice Salmon P. Chase.
 A journalist was surprised when Delany addressed the issue of ill-feelings between black freedmen and mulattos (or "browns", free people of color and mixed race) in Charleston.
 He said that two mulattos had informed authorities about Denmark Vesey's plans for a rebellion in 1822 conspiracy, rather than trying to promote racial healing and empowerment between the groups.

 After the war, Delany initially remained with the Army and served under General Rufus Saxton in the 52nd U.S. Colored Troops.
 He was later transferred to the Freedmen's Bureau, serving on Hilton Head.
-He shocked white officers by taking a strong position in supporting redistribution of land to freedmen.
+Encountering Delany at a black church in South Carolina several weeks after the end of the Civil War, journalist Whitelaw Reid described him as "a coal-black negro, in the full uniform of a Major of the army, with an enormous regulation hat" and "no lack of flowing plume, or gilt cord and knots," who, while giving an ill-received speech, was noisily interrupted by the arrival of Salmon P. Chase, Chief Justice of the Supreme Court.
+Delany shocked white officers after the war by taking a strong position in supporting redistribution of land to freedmen.
 Later in 1865, Delany was mustered out of the Freedmen's Bureau and shortly afterward resigned from the Army.